 You should be able to find emails and phone numbers for all parents.
 Send out an email explaining the upcoming event and how it will help their children.
 By connecting with these parents and explaining the purpose of your fundraiser, you should get good returns.

 The second audience does not have a direct connection to your group but can equally benefit from the outcome.
 When promoting your fundraiser with this audience, it is best to clarify what the surrounding area and people can gain from your goal.
 Give clear examples of how the community benefits.

 There are several ways to reach this audience.
 Local newspapers and radio stations can be an excellent place to start if you do not mind spending some money.
 More affordable options are posts on Facebook, Instagram, and other social media apps.
 Parents can also connect with this audience through word of mouth and flyers passed out at local businesses.

 This final audience was mostly unreachable before social media.
 Thanks to the increase in online activity, more people keep in touch with friends and family across the country and even the world.
 When asking for funds, peer-to-peer and crowdfunding campaigns are successful fundraising options for PTAs.

 These campaigns can be held as part of your current fundraiser or as a separate fundraising campaign.

-Pro tip: Ask parents to create their own campaign pages online and share why they are fundraising for their children.
+Pro tip: Ask parents to create their own campaign pages online and share why they are fundraising for their kids.
 Keep donors informed on the success of these campaigns to share and entice donors to give to reach their goals.

 For example, the below crowdfunding campaign by James John Parent-Teacher Association makes an appeal for donations to help COVID-struck families in the community.
 With a goal thermometer that creates a sense of urgency, a donor wall to appreciate supporters, an updates tab to post images, videos, or text updates, and social media buttons, this is a really effective option for PTAs.